icgrp/ese532_handouts/ese532_handouts/hw3/u96v2_setup.md

 - Once you finish writing the image to the SD card, slide it into your Ultra96's SD card slot.

 #### Resize the SD Card Partition (Optional)
-- The defualt partition size for root is quite small from the image.
+- The default partition size for root is quite small from the image.
 If you are running out of space, you may want to resize the partition to use the full capacity of your SD card.
 To do this on Linux, first insert the SD card into your computer, and then run:
     ``` bash
     lsblk
     ```